ashleydavis/rfsd-web-page-eleventy/src/outline.md

 # 6. Debugging

-Learn strategy and techniques to mercilessly hunting bugs with real examples from the Photosphere application.
+Learn strategy and techniques for merciless bug hunting with real examples from the Photosphere application.

 # 7. Beyond fullstack

-It's time to go beyond fullstack!
+Now let's go beyond fullstack!

-We'll extend our development process to build desktop and mobile applications for Photosphere.
+We extend our development process to build desktop and mobile applications for Photosphere.

 # 8. Photosphere walkthrough

-Let's revist the tools, technique and development process we have learned while taking a tour of the complete Photosphere application.
+Next we revisit the tools, technique and development process we have learned so far, while taking a tour of the completed Photosphere application.

 # 9. Learning how to learn

-We'll wrap up the book with a discussion on how you can take your own learning as a developer to the next level.
+We wrap up the book with a discussion on how you can take your own learning as a developer to the next level.

 Learn strategies to be better at learning.